gpg/gpg4win/doc/README-BETA-en.txt

  - Gpg4win Compendium replaced german 'Einsteiger' and 'Durchblicker' manual

  - Kleopatra:
+    Note: [#xxxxxx] marks the Kleopatra bug number.
+With this number you can see all bug details on http://bugs.kde.org.
     * Deleting of root certificates repaired [#165470]
     * Certificate chain shows correct after view refresh [#168910]
     * Default size of Kleopatra's main window optimized [#167146]